Jeff-Wang93/sample_site/README.md

    by doing `docker ps`.
 You should see the container.
 3. In your favorite web browser, visit the site at `localhost:49160`.

+To run tests:
-To run tests, ensure the web app is up and running and then run the command `npm test`.
+1. ensure the web app is up and running and then run the command `npm test`.